 If your kitchen is small, follow one golden rule when decorating – keep it light and bright.
 White is your best friend in a small kitchen as it reflects light, making it seem as though there is more space.
 You can use white on your walls, cabinets, counters and ceilings which creates a seamless feel.
 If you’re keen to avoid it looking too sterile, you can opt for contrasting shades of white, or use mouldings to create shadows which add interest to the room.
 If you’d rather not go for all white, you can use light grey or even a pastel colour.

-One way to make your kitchen look bigger is to remove your cabinet doors and replace them with glass.
+One way to make your kitchen look bigger is to remove your kitchen doors and replace them with glass.
 It makes the walls feel further away by taking the eye past the cabinet frames.
 However, you should make sure that you keep the contents of the cabinets looking orderly, as clutter can make the room feel more crowded.

 Use patterns on the floor of your kitchen to make the space look longer.
 You can use geometric shapes or stripes to draw the eye lengthways.
 If you’re in a rental property and you can’t change the floor, use a patterned runner instead.